 Managing Healthy Homes

-We spend about 90 percent of our time indoors and much of that time is in our home.
-What most of us do not know is that indoor environments are often more polluted than outdoor.
+We spend about 90 percent of our time indoors and much of that time in our homes.
+Most of us do not realize that pollution occurs more often in indoor environments than outdoor.
 In fact, Americans spend billions of dollars every year in housing-related healthcare costs such as asthma, lead-based paint poisoning, and allergies.

 A healthy home is dry, clean, ventilated, free from pests and contaminants, well maintained, and safe.
-Integrated Pest Management is an effective, safe way to control pests and is an important component of a healthy home.
+Integrated Pest Management yields an effective, safe way to control pests.

 Since 2009, Midwest Pesticide Action Center has: